chardma3/Best-Bars-2021/README.md

         -   The font I used for the header is Anton from Google Fonts as I felt it was a minimal, yet strong and stiking font that feels very magazine-ish.
 For the other text I used Raleway from Google fonts with a back up of Sans Serif.
     -   #### Imagery
         -   The images featured on the site are cocktails with exciting garnishing, elegant glasswear are well styled and lit, with vibrant colors and elegant content.
 Credits can be found below

+    -   #### Icons
+        -   In the project, icons are used that are provided by [Font Awesome](https://fontawesome.com/).
+The Icons that are used have functional purposes such as the hamburger menu and social media icons.

 *   ### Wireframe
     -Wireframes were done in photoshop.
 As I focus very much on images, fonts and colors I find that photoshop is more useful for me when wireframing.
 The wireframes evolved and served as a testing ground for new layouts and features.
     The main template layout consists of a header, navbar and the footer, and is used across the site.

+<span id="db-schema"></span>

 ## Database Schema